Agnik7/CreatiGenius/README.md

 4. Copy and use the generated content in your projects, blogs, or wherever you need it.

-# The People behind this beautiful maintenance 😎
+# The Curious Contributors 😎

 | [Agnik Bakshi](https://github.com/Agnik7) | [Indranjana Chatterjee](https://github.com/IndranjanaChatterjee) |
 |---|---|